buymeasoda/refdocs/Git.md

     git init --bare

-## Status of the index
+## Status

 Show a summary of the state of working directory and index

     git status

+Show a list of all merged branches

+    git branch --merged

-## Adding files to the index
+## Staging files

-Add a file to the index (staging files)
+Add a specific file to the index, add all files `.` or add interactively `-i`

     git add <file>

-Add all files from the current location and below to the index.

     git add .

-Interactively stage files

     git add -i

 Interactive add allows selective staging, unstaging of changed files as well as partial commits of specific lines.

 Partial commits can be created by choosing the `patch` option and then specifying `split` to further refine chunks.
 After exiting interactive adding, you need to the commit the index.

-Stage all tracked, changed files
+Stage all tracked / changed files

     git add --update
     git add -u